pankaj610/ios-dev-learning/README.md

 # ios-dev-learning
-Here i will put all my learning of iOS Development and the projects or component created during my learning
+Here i will put all the code of iOS Development created during my learning